-You will have to find money to pay for your travel to and from the overseas country and you will need to meet your living costs whilst you are there (as you would have to do if you stayed at Warwick).
+You will be required to pay for your travel to and from the overseas country and you will need to meet your living costs whilst you are there (as you would have to do if you stayed at Warwick).
 The best way to find out what these costs are is to speak to others who have studied abroad previously in the country to which you would like to travel.
-The Study Abroad Team in Warwick’s International Office will be able to help.
+The Student Mobility team will be able to help advise.

 The intercalated year on our BA Liberal Arts course is optional rather than compulsory and is not part of the ERASMUS scheme which means that you will not be eligible for financial support in the form of travel grants or maintenance loans.